wordfence/wordfence-cli/README.md

 #### Example

-Recursively scanning the `/var/www` directory and writing the results to `/home/username/wordfence-cli.csv`:
+Recursively scanning the `/var/www` directory for malware and writing the results to `/home/username/wordfence-cli.csv`:

-	wordfence scan --output-path /home/username/wordfence-cli.csv /var/www
+	wordfence malware-scan --output-path /home/username/wordfence-cli.csv /var/www

-A [full list of examples](docs/Examples.md) is included in our documentation.
+A [full list of examples](docs/malware-scan/Examples.md) is included in our documentation.

 ## Documentation